How to Calculate The Price For Your Homemade Candles

 I started this business by myself with less than $100 and now, only 8 months later, I’ve made a name for myself and my brand in St. Louis, I’ve sold my candles to dream companies like Greetabl and Kinder Beauty, and am celebrating win after win.
 The most recent being that I had my first month of $5,000 in revenue.

-Lauren Costanza from Los Angeles, California, USA started Bluminary almost 2 years ago, a candle business.
+Lauren Costanza (from Los Angeles, California, USA) started Bluminary over 2 years ago.

 Hello!
 My name is Lauren Costanza, and I recently started a candle business called Bluminary.
 I was born and raised in Texas but spent a year in the Netherlands, earning my Master’s degree.
 While there, I spent my weekends traveling throughout Europe, crossing different locations off my bucket list.
 I photographed every moment, and it will forever be a favorite time in my life.